handsontable/handsontable/docs/content/guides/accessibility/keyboard-navigation.md

 # Keyboard navigation

 Navigate the grid with the keyboard alone.
-Make your application more accessible by configuring the keyboard navigation options.
+Use additional options to make your application more accessible.

 [[toc]]